vultuk/claude-code-web/CONTRIBUTING.md

 Notes:
 - Never push directly to `main`.
 Branch protection will reject such pushes.
 - Ensure `secrets.NPM_TOKEN` is configured at the repository level for publishing.
+- The release workflow no longer relies on the commit message; it checks if a tag for the current `package.json` version exists.
+If not, it creates the tag/release and publishes.

 ## License